xcart/xcart-docs/_pages/kb_en/payments/paypal/comparison.md

 There are no setup or termination fees, only the regular PayPal transaction fees.
 The payments are processed directly on your site's checkout pages.

+Configuration guides are available in {% link "Settings Up PayPal for Marketplaces" ref_6iphJijP %}.

 ## PayPal Partner Hosted with PCI Compliance

 PayPal Partner Hosted with PCI Compliance payment solution (named by PayPal as Payflow Integration Using Transparent Redirect) is available to merchants in the US and Canada only.
 There are no setup or termination fees, only the regular PayPal transaction fees.

 With PayPal Partner Hosted with PCI Compliance payment customers can pay directly on your site using their credit or debit card, without being redirected to PayPal.
 The credit card details your customers enter on checkout pages of your store are passed securely to PayPal behind the scenes.

+Configuration guides are available in {% link "Setting up PayPal Partner Hoster with PCI Compliance" ref_7eTlEhGZ %}

 ## PayPal Solutions' Comparison Chart